hritankarcode/Signature-Verification/README.md

 # 🖼️ Image Comparison using K-Means Clustering and ORB Features

-This project compares two images based on:
+This project compares two signatures based on:

 - 🎨 **Color similarity** using K-Means clustering in the HSV color space.
 - 🧠 **Structural similarity** using ORB (Oriented FAST and Rotated BRIEF) feature matching.

-It provides a combined decision based on these metrics to determine whether the two input images are similar.
+It provides a combined decision based on these metrics to determine whether the two input signatures are similar.

 ---